 A day spent on Princess Cays, Bahamas in photos.

 My favourite family tradition is the post-Christmas getaway that we gift ourselves each year.
-This past year, we left cold and snowy Toronto on December 27th to fly to Fort Lauderdale for a holiday cruise in the Caribbean aboard the Crown Princess.
+On one such getaway, we left cold and snowy Toronto on December 27th to fly to Fort Lauderdale for a holiday cruise in the Caribbean aboard the Crown Princess.
 Our first port of call was Princess Cays in the Bahamas.

 Princess Cays is a private resort that Princess Cruise Lines owns on the island of Eleuthera in the Bahamas and is one of the most popular ports on the Caribbean itineraries.
 The resort stretches over 40 acres and has more than half a mile of white sand shoreline on the southern tip of the island.